Influenza

 The First 24 Hours: Test, Don't Guess

 Rapid flu tests exist.
 They're not perfect — sensitivity ranges 50–70% — but a positive result is definitive.
-But a negative?
-Now, doesn't rule it out.
+A negative?
+Worth adding: doesn't rule it out.
 If your doctor suspects flu based on symptoms and local activity, they may treat empirically.

 Antivirals (oseltamivir/Tamiflu, baloxavir/Xofluza) work best started within 48 hours of symptom onset.
-They shorten illness by about a day and reduce complications.
-Not a miracle.
+Which means not a miracle.
+Still, they shorten illness by about a day and reduce complications.
 But meaningful.

 The Isolation Timeline